AtheMathmo/rusty-machine/README.md

 #### Contributing

-I don't have a dedicated page for contributions right now as the project is still very small.
-Please feel free to fork, file issues, PRs and all that jazz.
+This project is currently looking for contributors of all capacities!

-Additionally I'll start labelling simple issues as `easy`.
-These may be a good starting point if you want to jump aboard!
+I have now created a dedicated page for [contributing](CONTRIBUTING.md).
+If you're interested please take a look.

 #### Help!